NexarDeveloper/nexar-templates/README.md

 `dotnet run` builds and runs the created project:

-- The [StrawberryShake] processes queries in `Resources` and generates C# client code in `Generated`.
+- [StrawberryShake] processes queries in `Resources` and generates the client types.
-- `Program.cs` is compiled with generated strongly typed query execution and results.
+- `Program.cs` uses the generated strongly typed query execution and results.
 - When the app runs:
     - it starts the browser for signing in and getting the token
     - it creates and configures the Nexar client with the token